 A vaccine for the novel coronavirus is needed to help reverse a plunge in Thailand’s critical tourism sector, according to the Tourism Authority of Thailand.
 But in reality, this could take years.

 Medical tourism is one of the main sectors driving the Thai economy.
 To support the national transformation into an advanced economy driven by science, technology, and innovation, the government unveiled an ambitious 20-year strategy – Thailand 4.0 – in May 2016.
 Under the strategy, the Thai government identified a need to help the country become a hub of wellness and medical services within a ten-year time frame.

 The government plan ‘A Strategic Plan to Develop Thailand as an International Medical Hub (2016–2025)’ aims to turn Thailand into a medical hub in four major areas: wellness, medical services, academics and products.
 Even before the crisis, there were doubts on the ability of the country to meet these targets.

-At present there is no timeline or strategy for Thailand to resume inbound international medical tourism.
+At present there is no timeline or strategy for Thailand for medical tourists to resume inbound international medical tourism.

 Health Sansar provides a wealth of trending topics that allow individuals to stay updated and informed about the latest developments in the health and wellness domain.
 Health Sansar offers a comprehensive platform for users to access current and relevant information in the ever-evolving field of health.